GGwpAiushtha/Advent-of-Frontend/2021/css/day4/README.md

 You can use as many (or as few) tools, libraries, and frameworks as you'd like.
 If you're trying to learn something new, this would be a great way to push yourself.

-# **Users should be able to:**
+**Users should be able to:**

 - See the computer keyboard centered on the page
 - A random letter will start to jiggle.
 - The user should type the same key that's jiggling and it will stop.
 - A new, random key will start jiggling

+## **Need some support on this challenge?**

+- Upgrade to the [Solution Tier](http://adventofcss.com).
+You'll get a video explanation from Amy.
-**Need some support on this challenge?** Join the [Learn Build Teach](http://learnbuildteach.com) Discord community.
-We have a separate channel set up specifically for the Advent of CSS.
+- Join the [Learn Build Teach Discord](http://learnbuildteach.com) community.
+We have a separate channel set up specifically for the Advent of JavaScript.

+# **Getting Started**

+1. To get started, download the files.
+They includes all the project assets you need to get started: Figma file, images, and a style guide.
+2. Take a look around.
+Look at the project's Figma file.
+This is a great way to see how the pieces and parts should look within the browser.
+3. Customize your project/file architecture to your liking.
+4. Happy coding!
+5. Once you're finished, share your work using **#adventofcss**

 # **Taking your Project to the Next Level**